katriellucas/lecarde-2/README.md

 ## Changelog

+#### [0.7.0.4] - 2023/5/28

+`ADDED` - Recovered all brazilian-portuguese original dialogue, as well as fixed several issues and mistranslations.
+`FIX` - Wrong images on some shops.
+`FIX` - Brazilian-portuguese text alignment.

 #### [0.7.0.3] - 2023/5/17 ####

 `ADDED` - A task bar system which can be freely toggled on/off by pressing F8 key, previously only seen in an early demo of the game, and LC1.